SCYou27/Projects_ASCON/project_U-Os/README.md

 <ul><li>python3 test_AEAD_128_Enc.py</li></ul>

 <h3 id=U-Os-reference>Reference traces</h3>
-<p>We recorded 1600 traces and take the arithmetic mean vector of them as a reference trace, so the later recorded traces can be compare against this reference trace to check whether some unexpected event happened and resulted in a wrong recording.</p>
+<p>We recorded 1600 traces and took the arithmetic mean vector of them as a reference trace, so the later recorded traces can be compared against this reference trace to check whether some unexpected event happened and resulted in a wrong recording.</p>

 <p>We first provide the Python code that generated all the input data (keys, nonces, plaintexts) for the recording and pre-calculated the corresponding output data (ciphertexts and tags) in the following ZIP file:</p>